• Skip to primary navigation

 Almost anything works!
 You'll see my preferred vegetables listed in the recipe below, but again, the whole point of this soup is to use up those veggies.
 Here are some additional vegetables you could add in that would taste great: spinach, corn, kale, bell peppers, broccoli, zucchini, yellow squash, and asparagus—just to name a few!

-Could you use beef or another meat instead of chicken?
+Could I use beef or another meat instead of chicken?

 Yes.
 The beautify of minestrone is that it is so so so versatile.
 It can taste very different depending on what you put in it each time.
 This is nice because then you're not going to get tired of this dish quickly.
 You can really mix it up each time you make it.
 So, if you want, try using ground beef instead of chicken, steak, or even shredded meats like pork or leftover turkey and match the stock with your meat choice.
 You can get fancy and try lamb or other more gourmet meats as well.
 Get creative or stick to the basics.
 Up to you!